OleSkaar/Plunder/Index/Classes/Berserker.md

 4. Become the beast

 ### Eat anything
 Steel yourself, and you can eat anything, up to twice your size, without any harm.
-If what you eat is actually nutritious, you gain a bonus HD, next to your regular HD.
+If what you eat is actually nutritious, you gain a bonus HD.
 Once you’ve used this ability, you can’t use it again until you’ve taken a long rest.

 ### Axe vaulter
 You can use a longaxe or spear to launch yourself twice as far or high as normal, and use axes instead of climbing gear.
 If you fall on an enemy while using this ability, you can transfer all falling damage to them.